Skip to main content

 2 The term “amphitheater” comes from Latin.
 With “amphi” meaning double, and amphitheater doubles the size of the “regular” theatre stage, making it circular instead of semi-circular.

-This page titled 1.3: Theatrical Spaces is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Kiara Pipino via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.3: Theatrical Spaces is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Kiara Pipino via source content that was edited to the style and standards of the LibreTexts platform.